Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Nuggets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 8.5-point favorites heading into Game 2 of the NBA Finals against the Miami Heat at Ball Arena on Sunday, starting at 8:00 PM ET on ABC.
-The Nuggets hold a 1-0 lead in the series.
-The matchup's point total is set at 215.5.
+The Denver Nuggets are 2.5-point favorites heading into Game 3 of the NBA Finals against the Miami Heat at FTX Arena on Wednesday, starting at 8:30 PM ET on ABC.
+The series is tied 1-1.
+The over/under is 214.5 in the matchup.

 Heat vs. Nuggets Odds & Info